antirek/owo-phone.js/INSTALL.md

 **Open your browser and try to start communication**

-now point your browser to `http://localhost/sipjs/` and fil the inputs with the asterisk user 1060 with the  ws server as your local host ip or configured in the http.conf file.
+Now point your browser to `http://localhost/sipjs/`

+Press the "wheel" button next to the "call" button and provide all the credentials as well as the "ws" service entry point uri to be able to use it.

 * push the whell button aside to the "Call" button
 * use any name